-There is No DAY BEFORE or DAY OF sign up for the 50k or 50 mile.
-We will close online registration for the 50/50 midday Thursday 18th August so if you know someone still thinking of registering please let him or her know this.
+There is No DAY BEFORE or DAY OF sign up.
+We will close online registration midday Thursday 7th Sept. so if you know someone still thinking of registering please let him or her know this.

 Bib / Packet Pick up